d12frosted/elpa-mirror/melpa/magik-mode-readme.txt

+;;; Commentary:

-This package provides a major mode for editing Smallworld Magik files.
+;; This package provides a major mode for editing Smallworld Magik files.